mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/entities.md

 ### Reconstitute from a DTO

 Now for one of the most important private methods: `fromDto()`.
-This will enable us to create a class representation (`Slot` entity) from a Data Transfer Object.
+This will enable us to create a class representation (`Slot` Entity) from a Data Transfer Object.
 It's nothing hard nor magical, just:

 ```typescript
 /**